coredns/coredns.io/content/blog/kube-dns-coredns-perfcomp.md

 **Upstream Server**: The upstream server was a CoreDNS instance using the `template` plugin, configured to reply to all queries with answer of '1.2.3.4'.
 It was run in the cluster, on a separate node from the client and DNS server under test (node 2).
 This local server responds much more quickly than a real world upstream server would.

-**DNS Server Versions**: CoreDNS 1.1.3, kube-dns 1.10
+**DNS Server Versions**: CoreDNS 1.1.3, kube-dns 1.14.10

 ## CoreDNS and Kube-dns QPS and Latency

 Each set of tests is for 3 types of `A` record queries:

-1. **invalid**: A name for a service that does not exist in the cluster, which prompts an `NXDOMAIN` response from the DNS service. e.g. 'invalid-service.default.svc.cluster.local'
+1. **invalid**: A name for a service that does not exist in the cluster, which prompts an `NXDOMAIN` response from the DNS service. e.g. `invalid-service.default.svc.cluster.local`
-2. **service**: A name for a service that exists in the cluster. e.g. 'kubernetes.default.svc.cluster.local'
+2. **service**: A name for a service that exists in the cluster. e.g. `kubernetes.default.svc.cluster.local`
-3. **upstream**: A name outside of the cluster, which is forwarded upstream by the DNS service.
+3. **upstream**: A name outside of the cluster, which is forwarded upstream by the DNS service. e.g. `coredns.io`

 ### Comparisons on a Level(ish) Playing Field